Showing 1 - 1 OF 1

 701 Hospital Loop

 Fairchild AFB, WA 99011

-TRICARE Select is an option for active-duty family members/Retirees.
+TRICARE Select is an option for active-duty family members and retirees.
 With TRICARE Select you can see any TRICARE-authorized provider, non-network or network.
-You pay a deductible and costs shares, prior authorizations are not needed for most care.
+You pay a deductible and cost shares, prior authorizations are not needed for most care.

 TRICARE For Life is for those who have Medicare and TRICARE.
-You don't have to enroll, coverage is automatic as long as you reflect in DEERS as TRICARE-eligible and have Medicare Part A and Part B, if needed.
-When you go to a Medicare doctor, show your Medicare and uniformed service identification cards.
+You do have to enroll with Medicare Part A and B. Coverage is automatic as long as you reflect in the Defense Enrollment Eligibility Reporting System as TRICARE-eligible and have enrolled in Medicare Part A and Part B. When you go to a Medicare doctor, show your Medicare and uniformed service identification cards.
 Your provider files your claims with Medicare.
 Medicare pays first and sends the claim to the TRICARE For Life claims processor.
 TRICARE then pays second for TRICARE-covered services.

 If you're an active-duty family member, you don't have to have Medicare Part B to keep your TRICARE benefits.
 You must have Part B to keep TRICARE once your sponsor retires.